dalibo/emaj/docs/en/architecture.rst

 Some technical tables, whose structure is interesting to know, are described in details: :ref:`emaj_param <emaj_param>` and :ref:`emaj_hist <emaj_hist>`.

+The *emaj_adm* role is the owner of all log schemas, tables, sequences and functions.

 Schemas
 *******